mvolkmann/blog/src/swift.md

 | `isEmpty` | `Bool` value indicating whether `count` is zero |
 | `last`    | last character                                  |

-`String` methods include, but are not limited to the following:
+`String` instance methods include, but are not limited to the following:

 | Method                                       | Description                                                   |
 | -------------------------------------------- | ------------------------------------------------------------- |